BrunaRihl/cosmo-compatibility/README.md

 ## Features

-The "Cosmo Compatibility" begins with an introductory screen, providing an explanation about the nature of the compatibility test.
+The CosmoCompatibility begins with an introductory screen, providing an explanation about the nature of the compatibility test.
 It then presents a user-friendly menu, offering four distinct choices.
 Users have the opportunity to deepen their understanding of the zodiac signs.
 Alternatively, they can initiate a 10-question multiple-choice test, aiming to assess, through a percentage bar, how compatible their personality traits are with the descriptions associated with their zodiac sign.
 Additionally, users can view the compatibility percentages from previous tests.
 From the main menu, users also have the convenience of concluding the program in a simple and conclusive manner.
 Through this elaborate interface, users have the freedom to navigate intuitively, customizing the experience to their preferences.

 ### Introduction